wurthless-elektroniks/modern-loadfare/readme.md

 - Trinity: 9188, 9230
 - Corona: 13121 (for systems without Winbond SDRAMs), 13182 (for Winbond SDRAM systems)

+## What loader boots my system the fastest?

+Again, that depends on if the thing works with your board.
+These are just the results of my experimentation and aren't guaranteed to be stable.

+- 1888 boots Xenons as fast as Jaspers.
+It also works on Falcons with eight SDRAM chips; on four-chip Falcons it will get past HWINIT but will crash soon after, likely because the SDRAM banking configuration doesn't work with those boards.
+Unfortunately, the eight-chip Falcons are all ones with faulty GPUs.

+More are to be tested.

+## Why are Falcons so slow to boot?

+The answer, to the best of my knowledge, is "because the hwinit bytecode is programmed that way".
+There is an explicit wait loop that will delay execution until some condition is met, and I'm not sure what the condition is just yet.
+Reverse engineering efforts continue.

+This affects both Falcon hwinit bytecode revisions (CBs 5761 and 5770) but is known to happen on other loaders (7373 is also slow).
+It also makes Falcon loaders less than ideal for booting other systems because they will enter the same wait loop.

+When using loadfare.py with Falcon loaders, using `--fastdelay` will speed up hwinit by about half a second.
+I don't know how stable it is in practice.

 ## License

 Public domain